gfx-rs/rspirv/README.md

 * APIs for processing SPIR-V modules
 * Command line tools building on top of the APIs for common processing tasks

+[SPIR-V][spirv] is a common intermediate language for representing graphics shaders and compute kernels for multiple Khronos APIs, such as Vulkan, OpenGL, and OpenCL.

 ### Disclaimer

 This is not an official Google product (experimental or otherwise), it is just